Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 ## Milestone 4: Final Code, Presentation, Demo

-### ❗User Instructions
+### User Instructions

-In a paragraph, explain how to use your program.
-Assume the user is starting just after they hit the "Run" button in PyCharm.
+After you click "Run" in PyCharm, the Trivia Quiz Game window will pop up.
+You'll first see a setup screen where you can pick a category, choose how hard you want the questions to be (Easy, Medium, or Hard), and type in how many questions you want to play.
+Once you're ready, just hit the "Start Quiz" button.
+The game will then show you one question at a time with four possible answers.
+You'll also see a timer counting down from 10 seconds.
+Click on the answer you think is right — if you get it correct, the button will turn green; if you're wrong, it will turn red, and the correct answer will light up green.
+If you don’t answer in time, the game will still show you the right answer.
+After you finish all the questions, a final screen will show your score and give you the option to play again or exit the game.

-### ❗Errors and Constraints
+### Errors and Constraints

 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

-### ❗Peer Evaluation
+### Peer Evaluation

 It is important that all members of your team contribute equitably.
 The peer evaluation is your chance to either
 a) celebrate the great work you all did together as an effective team, or b) indicate to the instructor if a member of your team did not contribute their fair share.
 Grades will be adjusted for any team member who is evaluated poorly.
 Your commit history will be used as evidence, so make sure you are using git effectively!

-### ❗Reflection
+### Reflection

 Each partner should write three to four well-written paragraphs address the following (at a minimum):
 - Why did you select the project that you did?